vanzasetia/social-proof-section/README.md

 If this the first time, you are starting to contribute to an open source, it might be confusing to follow along.
 I recommend to check this article about [make your first open-source contribution by Marco Denic](https://community.codenewbie.org/denicmarko/make-your-first-open-source-contribution-19k2).
 After that, you can come back and follow along.

 ### Prerequisite
-- If you find bug, typo, issue or anything like that, then continue.
+- If you find bug, tpo, issue or anything like that, then continue.
 If not, well just [skip to the next section](#author).
 - You need to have [Node.js](https://nodejs.org/en/) installed on your machine.
 To check that you have Node.js, try to run this command on your terminal:
 ```
 node --version